Guide to the Best SEO Strategies for Medical and Plastic Surgery Practices

 Mobile can either help or hurt your site.
 Before, people would create a mobile site for you but not have each page in your desktop site link to your mobile site in the backend.
 This ended up having Google completely remove your site from its listing when people searched from a mobile device.

 We were the only company in the Medical space at the time who appropriately set this up before Google started penalizing sites for this infraction.
 Our clients ended up trumping all others when this came out and left competitors in a mad dash to try and fix their configurations.
 Google has an entire page dedicated to explaining how to properly set up your mobile site (Mobile SEO) and it should be followed exactly.

 Readily-available contact information is a must for great conversion.
 Ensure you have your main office phone number in the upper right-hand corner of your website on every page.
 Also, have a contact form available for your potential patients in the sidebar of every single internal page.
 Fewer input boxes will equate to more people filling out your contact forms.
 The key?
 Less is more.

 Google Business Page

-- Make sure your business name used on your Business Page is exactly as it appears in the offline world.
+Make sure your business name used on your Business Page is exactly as it appears in the offline world.
 This is crucial for added credibility, but Google also now allows you to include a single descriptor to your business name for helping customers locate your business.
-This descriptor is a great way to optimize for your location of interest, but definitely no more than one or it will be considered keyword spam and you will be penalized.
+This descriptor is a great way to optimize for your location of interest, but definitely, have no more than one or it will be considered keyword spam and you will be penalized.

-- Ensure your local phone number is used.
+Ensure your local phone number is used.
 Even though you may have a toll free 800 number, use your local number.

-- Your introduction description should not be spammy, should be unique content, and be above 250+ words.
+Your introduction description should not be spammy, should be unique content, and be above 250+ words.

 The top 50 citation sources that need to be checked are: